quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

-QUIC connections are identified by 64-bit connection IDs.
-QUIC's connection IDs allow connections to survive changes to the client's address (client's IP address and/or port), such as those caused by a client migrating to a new network or a NAT rebinding changing the client's public address.
+QUIC's connection IDs allow connections to survive changes to the client's address (client's IP address and/or port), such as those caused by a client migrating to a new network.

 ### Path Validation and PMTU Verification